percona/pxc-docs/docs/security-index.md

 * [Encrypting PXC Traffic](encrypt-traffic.md#encrypt-traffic)

    Unencrypted traffic can potentially be viewed by anyone monitoring your network.
-In Percona XtraDB Cluster 8.0 traffic encryption is enabled by default.
+In Percona XtraDB Cluster {{vers}} traffic encryption is enabled by default.

 * Data-at-rest encryption